YtenSoftware/Nety/README.rst

 Bug Tracker and Support
 =======================

-- Please report any suggestions, bug reports, or annoyances with ciscoconfparse_ through the `github bug tracker`_.
+- Please report any suggestions, bug reports, or annoyances with Nety_ through the `github bug tracker`_.
 - If you're having problems with general python issues, consider searching for a solution on `Stack Overflow`_.
 If you can't find a solution for your problem or need more help, you can `ask a question`_.
 - If you're having problems with your Cisco devices, you can open a case with `Cisco TAC`_; if you prefer crowd-sourcing, you can ask on the Stack Exchange `Network Engineering`_ site.